CenturyLinkCloud/mdw/docs/guides/MicroservicesCookbook.md

    ![xml formatter](images/myOrderValidatorActivity.png)

 - When you click Finish the Java code for a skeleton implementation is generated.
-Youâ€™ll also see the Java class under your package in Process Explorer.
+You will also see the Java class under your package in Process Explorer.
 - This source code resides under src/main/workflow and is known as a Dynamic Java workflow asset.
 It's dynamic because it can be changed without needing any kind of application deployment.
 Naturally there are rigorous controls in place to prevent unauthorized modifications.
 - In step 1 you were granted permissions in the MDW environment to create and modify workflow assets.
 - With Dynamic Java, as with all types of workflow assets, MDW provides facilities for versioning, rollback and import/export for migrating between environments.